 EY online tests come in two stages: the first stage comes after you have filled out your application.
 The company will contact you to complete the initial application process in their online strengths portal.
 If you are successful in these first tests, you will be invited to the second stage of online tests which include numerical and verbal reasoning.
 Find out more about both of these stages and how we can help you prepare below.

-Once you have filled out an application form, all candidates are sent a link to EY’s Strengths Portal which is provided in association with Jobmi.
-In this portal, you are asked to complete four tests which include: a situational strengths test, a business behaviours test, a numerical reasoning assessment and a What’s Your Mindset questionnaire.
-Before beginning these tests, make sure you are well aquainted with EY's company values.
+Once you have filled out an application form, all candidates are sent a link to EY’s Strengths Portal, which is provided in association with Jobmi.
+In this portal, you are asked to complete three tests which include: a situational strengths test, a business behaviours test, and a What’s Your Mindset questionnaire.
+Before beginning these tests, make sure you are well acquainted with EY's company values.
 Learn more about this stage below.

 This first assessment is a type of situational judgment test, or SJT.
 There are 16 questions, each with a video and text depicting a work-based scenario.
-Once you have understood the situation, you are given 5 different options of how you would approach the task or most likely say or do.
-You must rank each of these from most likely to least likely by numbering them 1-5.
+Once you have understood the situation, you are given 5 different options of how you would approach the task and what you would most likely say or do.
+You must rank each of these from most likely to least likely on a scale from 1-5.

 You have finished your assigned work early for an existing client.
 There are a number of other tasks that you have to accomplish within the next two weeks but nothing is urgent for today.
 You have to produce an article for the company’s blog as well as some other administrative jobs to take care of.